 Not to rain on your parade, but the IRS considers any gambling winnings taxable income.
 This includes cash and material prizes such as boats and cars.

 According to federal law, you must report your winnings on your federal tax return for the appropriate year.
-This is especially crucial for Tennesseans now that online sports betting is legal.
+It is especially crucial now that online sports betting is legal in Tennessee.

-Tennesseans might have many questions related to gambling and taxes.
-These might include how to report your winnings to the IRS, along with what rate the IRS taxes those winnings at.
+Tennesseans might have many questions related to gambling and taxes, including how to report your winnings to the IRS, along with what rate the IRS taxes those winnings at.

 Fortunately, it isn’t that complicated.
 The IRS has clear procedures in place for how to handle such instances.
 When you know those procedures, you can rest assured that you’re compliant with federal laws.